o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 Bounds spawn_bounds                       # Optional spawn area bounds which fully encompass this object.
 ```

-This service is advertising available spawnables that can be used in simulation.
+This service advertises available spawnables that can be used in simulation.
-We will utilize asset catalog to find those spawnables.
+We will utilize the asset catalog to find those spawnables.
-There is useful API in the Engine to get products assets from asset catalog:
+There is a useful API in the Engine to get products assets from the asset catalog:
 ```cpp
 AZ::Data::AssetCatalogRequests::EnumerateAssets
 ```
-Asset catalog contains product assets (such as `.spawnables`, `.azmodel`, `.azbuffer`).
+The asset catalog contains product assets (such as `.spawnables`, `.azmodel`, `.azbuffer`).
-We will introduce an another product assets called `.simulationinfo`.
+We will introduce another product asset called `.simulationinfo`.
-This asset will be contain necessary data about Prefab that can be spawned or adjusted by Simulation Interfaces.
+This asset will contain necessary data about Prefab that can be spawned or adjusted by Simulation Interfaces.

-The `.simulationinfo` product asset will be a XML / JSON file (similar other products assets like `.physxmaterial`) and will contain at least following information:
+The `.simulationinfo` product asset will be an XML / JSON file (similar to other product assets like `.physxmaterial`) and will contain at least the following information:

  - a description (as a string),
- - bounds (as variant of chosen bound region),
+ - bounds (as a variant of the chosen bound region),
  - list of tags,
  - category,
- - Asset Id of the corresponding prefab.
+ - Asset ID of the corresponding prefab.

 The `.simulationinfo` will be created by the asset builder that will be registered by ROS 2 Gem.
 This asset builder will consume source assets called `SimulationInfo` and eventually corresponding prefabs.
-It will create `SimulationInfo` product asset in the `Cache` directory.
+It will create a `SimulationInfo` product asset in the `Cache` directory.

-The `SimulationInfo` source asset will be a side car (a file with the same filename) to a prefab.
+The `SimulationInfo` source asset will be a sidecar (a file with the same filename) to a prefab.
 It will contain:

  - a description (as a string),
- - bounds (as variant of chosen bound region),
+ - bounds (as a variant of the chosen bound region),
  - list of tags,
  - category.

-A simulation expert who wants to create a robot (or other simulation ready asset) needs:
+A simulation expert who wants to create a robot (or other simulation-ready asset) needs:
 - design a new prefab using standard O3DE workflow, using all available components,
 - save the prefab with a name e.g., `Robots/FooRobot.prefab`
-- create and fill `SimulationInfo` file as `Robots/FooRobot.SimulationInfo` using text editor or some tooling in O3DE:
+- create and fill the `SimulationInfo` file as `Robots/FooRobot.SimulationInfo` using a text editor or some tooling in O3DE:
    * fill description,
    * fill tags,
    * fill category,
    * and hand-fill bounds (e.g., sphere radius),
-- export simulation with export script and [bundle assets](https://docs.o3de.org/docs/user-guide/packaging/asset-bundler/)
+- export simulation with the export script and [bundle assets](https://docs.o3de.org/docs/user-guide/packaging/asset-bundler/)

-A ROS 2 user who will call the `GetSpawnables` service against GameLauncher will trigger following sequence:
+A ROS 2 user who calls the `GetSpawnables` service against GameLauncher will trigger the following sequence:
-- a call to asset catalog to find all product assets of the type `.simulationinfo`.
+- a call to the asset catalog to find all product assets of the type `.simulationinfo`.
 - The `ROS 2 Entity manager` will aggregate found assets and will prepare a response that will contain:
    * `uri` as `spawnable://@cache@/robot/foorobot.spawnable`
    * the description copied from `Robots/FooRobot.SimulationInfo`,
    * the bound information copied from `Robots/FooRobot.SimulationInfo`,
    * tag list copied from `Robots/FooRobot.SimulationInfo`,
    * category copied from `Robots/FooRobot.SimulationInfo`.
-- Prepared response will be returned to ROS 2 user.
+- Prepared response will be returned to the ROS 2 user.

 ## SpawnEntity service